HarrisonSlater/Harri.SchoolDemoAPI/README.md

 ![image](docs/img/readme/ADOPipelineCapture.PNG)

 ## Logging using Application Insights & Serilog
-Configured with [.UseHttpLogging();](https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/src/Harri.SchoolDemoAPI/Startup.cs) with request and response body logging
+Logging accessible via standard ILogger interface

-Accessible via standard ILogger interface with .AddSerilog within the [.ConfigureLogging call](https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/src/Harri.SchoolDemoAPI/Program.cs)
+[.UseHttpLogging();](https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/src/Harri.SchoolDemoAPI/Startup.cs) is used for request and response body logging

 Serilog is fully configured in the appsettings.json

 Other than console and debug logs this also logs to: